 (2) The co-operative must enter in the register in alphabetical order the names of persons from whom the co-operative has received notice under this Division together with the information contained in the notice.

-(3) The register must be open for inspection —

-(a) by a member in accordance with section 232; and
+(3) The register must be open for inspection by a member of the co-operative in accordance with section 232.

-(b) by any other person on payment of the fee (if any) that the co-operative may require, being not more than the maximum fee prescribed by the regulations.
+[Section 284 amended by No. 7 of 2016 s.
+96.]

 285. Unlisted companies to provide list of shareholders etc.